Man caught on video tossing blanket-wrapped rifle into local grocery store's dumpster

 GONZALES - The sheriff's office is asking for the public's help identifying a man caught on surveillance video tossing a rifle into a dumpster at an area grocery store.

 Deputies with the Ascension Parish Sheriff's Office say the rifle—which was wrapped in a blanket—was tossed into a dumpster behind Chip's Grocery on La.
 Hwy.
-44 in Gonzales.
+44.

 The time stamp from the surveillance camera says the incident occurred on July 9 at 9:38 in the morning.
-The suspect then leaves the scene in a silver pickup truck.
+Video then shows the suspect leaving the scene in a silver pickup truck.

-The store's owner tells WBRZ an employee found the rifle in the dumpster while throwing out trash, which prompted the sheriff's office investigation.
+The store's owner tells WBRZ an employee was throwing out trash around 6 p.m. that same day and saw "bullets" on the ground by the dumpster, then looked inside and saw the rifle—prompting an investigation.
+The owner says if the employee hadn't seen the bullets, the weapon may have gone unnoticed.

 Anyone with information on his identity is urged to contact officials at (225) 621-4636 or call Crime Stoppers at (225) 344-STOP.